digital-land/local-authority-addresses/content/guidance.md

 A service asking for information may ask the user to choose the local authority from a list of local authorities.

 This approach places a burden on the user, and does not work well for many people or in many situations.
-Asking a user to provide the local authority is difficult for users providing information about a different address to where they live, and is particularly unreliable where the address is close to a local authority boundary.
-In such cases the user will either need to search for the answer elsewhere.
-The user will often resort to guessing an answer.
+Asking for the local authority is particularly difficult for a user providing information about an address which is different to where they live, or the address is close the local authority boundary.
+In such cases the user will either need to search for the information, or resort to guessing.

 ## Use the UPRN